-Programme Programme Summary Tenure 1 Build Type 2 Economic Assets The Economic Assets programme was announced in the Budget 2011 and worked with partners to ensure the effective use and disposal of more than 300 land and property assets transferred from the former Regional Development Agencies.
+Programme Programme Summary Tenure Build Type Economic Assets The Economic Assets programme was announced in the Budget 2011 and worked with partners to ensure the effective use and disposal of more than 300 land and property assets transferred from the former Regional Development Agencies.
 With effect from 1 April 2015, existing commitments transferred to the Single Land Programme.
 Social Rent / Int.
-Rent / AHO / Market NB/A Empty Homes 3 The Empty Homes programme was announced as part of the Government's Spending Review 2010 to bring 3,300 empty homes back into use as affordable homes, including delivery in London.
-On 5 March 2012 the HCA announced allocations which could deliver up to 5,600 new affordable homes, of which the HCA will deliver up to 4,500 following the transfer of its London operating area to the GLA on 1 April 2012.
+Rent / AHO / Market NB/A Empty Homes 3 The Empty Homes programme was announced as part of the Government's Spending Review 2010 to bring back into use empty residential properties (in private ownership) as affordable housing.
+The programme delivered 2,759 homes by 30 September 2016 outside London.
 Aff.
-Rent / Social Rent / AHO A Empty Homes Round Two On 26 November 2012 the Government announced a second round of funding aimed at bringing empty properties back into use.
-As well as tackling empty homes this additional bid round has an emphasis on the refurbishment of empty commercial and non-residential properties as affordable housing.
-On 20 June 2013 the HCA announced allocations of just under £40.8 million which could deliver up to 1,939 new affordable homes.
+Rent / Social Rent / AHO A Empty Homes Round Two In November 2012 a second round of funding was launched to bring back into use empty properties as affordable housing.
+As well as residential properties (in private ownership), the programme had an emphasis on the refurbishment of empty commercial and non-residential properties.
+The programme delivered 861 homes by 30 September 2016 outside London.
 Aff.
 Rent / Social Rent / AHO A FirstBuy The FirstBuy scheme was announced in the Budget 2011 to help support 10,000 first time buyers on the property ladder.
 The scheme was expanded in September 2012 and from 1 April 2013 was replaced with Help to Buy. АНО NB Get Britain Building The Get Britain Building programme was set up to unlock more than 12,000 homes on stalled sites with planning permission through access to development finance.
 Social Rent / Int.
 Rent / AHO / Market NB Help to Buy Help to Buy was announced in the Budget 2013 to help purchasers struggling to buy a new build home.
-It offers a maximum 20% equity loan (minimum 10%) on new build properties up to a maximum purchase price of £600,000.
-Market NB Homelessness Change 3 The Homelessness Change Programme was announced as part of the Government's Spending Review 2010 to deliver 900 new or refurbished bed spaces in hostel accommodation by 31 March 2015.
+It offers a maximum 20% (40% in London) equity loan (minimum 10%) on new build properties up to a maximum purchase price of £600,000.
+Market NB Homelessness Change The Homelessness Change Programme was announced as part of the Government's Spending Review 2010 and delivered 1,128 new or refurbished bed spaces in hostel accommodation by 31 March 2015 (outside London).
 Aff.
-Rent NB/A Homelessness Change 2015-18 The Homes and Communities Agency has announced allocations of £15.4 million capital funding for specialist housing providers, on behalf of the Department of Health, to develop and improve hostel accommodation and facilities for the delivery of healthcare, training or education aimed at supporting rough sleepers, those at risk of sleeping rough, and other non-statutory homeless people of specialist housing to meet the needs of older people and adults with disabilities or mental health problems outside of London.
+Rent NB/A Homelessness Change 2015-18 The Homes and Communities Agency is allocating a share of up to £25 million capital funding for specialist housing providers, on behalf of the Department of Health, to bring forward proposals for developing and improving hostel accommodation and facilities for the delivery of healthcare, training or education aimed at supporting rough sleepers, those at risk of sleeping rough, and other non-statutory homeless people of specialist housing to meet the needs of older people and adults with disabilities or mental health problems outside of London.
+This programme was launched jointly alongside the Platform for Life fund in March 2015.
 Aff.
 Rent NB/A Kickstart Housing Delivery The Kickstart Housing Delivery programme was part of the 2009 Housing Stimulus Programme investing in restarting more than 20,000 homes on stalled sites.
 The programme closed on 31 March 2013.
 Social Rent / Int.
 Rent / AHO / Market NB Local Authority New Build The Local Authority New Build programme was set up to deliver 4,000 homes for rent by 31 March 2012.
 Social Rent NB